-We expect the group's emphasis to continue to be on growth driven primarily by organic investment, although transactions will also shape the development of the group where opportunities arise.
+We expect growth to be driven primarily by organic investments, although opportunistic transactions will likely also shape development of the group.
 For example, in January 2019, Veolia finalised the €340 million sale of its remaining 30% stake in Transdev, an international transport operator, marking its exit from the transport sector.
-In early May, Veolia received indicative bids in the auction of its US district energy business, which generated around \$90 million of EBITDA in 2018.
-According to industry estimates, the business is likely to sell for over \$1 billion.
+In late December 2019, Veolia sold off its US district energy business for an enterprise value (EV) of \$1.25 billion.
+This business, which generated around \$90 million of EBITDA in 2018, was a mature and capital-intensive activity that was no longer in line with the group's strategic focus on profitable and consistent growth.
+At the same time, the group reinforced its presence in hazardous waste, with the acquisition of an operating plant in the US for \$250 million.
+This niche benefits from high profitability given the specialist nature of hazardous waste treatment and consequently high barriers to entry.

 Veolia's strategy to shift progressively from mature economies to growth markets outside Europe implies incremental risks.
 This was illustrated by the unilateral termination in 2018 of Veolia's water and energy contract in Gabon.
-Following arbitration with the International Centre for Settlement of Investment Disputes, Veolia and the Government of Gabon (Caa1 stable) agreed in February to an undisclosed financial compensation effectively ending all contractual obligations and conclusion of the arbitration.
-We therefore expect the group to remain cautious in its approach towards capital deployment so as to limit the scale of the investment it takes on in any individual country.
+Arbitration with the International Centre for Settlement of Investment Disputes, Veolia and the Government of Gabon (Caa1 positive), concluded in February 2019, resulted in Veolia being awarded compensation of €45 million.
+We expect the group to maintain its cautious approach towards capital deployment to limit the scale of the investment it takes on in any individual country.